michmech/plausibility/README.md

 Application grammars written in [Grammatical Framework](http://www.grammaticalframework.org/) (GF) often overgenerate in the sense that they produce semantically implausible sentences.
 Take, for example, the well-known [Foods](https://github.com/GrammaticalFramework/gf-contrib/tree/master/foods) grammar which is often used in GF tutorials.
 This grammar parses and linearizes comments on food such as *this pizza is delicious* and *that Italian wine is expensive*.
 If you use this grammar for random generation it will randomly pick combinations of food items and food qualities and produce sentences, some of which will be perfectly normal (like the two examples above) while others will be "weird", implausible, such as *this pizza is very Italian* and *those hot fish are hot*.

-GF grammars tend to overgenerate like this because GF's formalism of abstract grammars and abstract syntax trees, where the language-independent meaning of the sentences is suppossed to be described, is not expressive enough to capture all the semantic and pragmatic details you would need to bring in in order to block overgeneration.
+GF grammars tend to overgenerate like this because GF's formalism of abstract grammars and abstract syntax trees, where the language-independent meaning of the sentences is supposed to be described, is not expressive enough to capture all the semantic and pragmatic details you would need to bring in in order to block overgeneration.
 For example, in the Foods grammar, you would like to be able to encode the fact that some food qualities (eg. hot) can plausibly be applied only to some food items (eg. pizza) but not to others (eg. fish).
 There is no easy way to encode that constraint in GF's abstract grammars.

 ## Previous solutions (or rather, non-solutions)